metocean/pint_msl/README.md

 # MSL Pint
-This repository contains a the pint unit registery (https://pint.readthedocs.io) with additional units defined.
+This repository contains a the pint unit registry (https://pint.readthedocs.io) with additional units defined.
-Additionnal units can be added in a straightforward manner by editing the python file pint_msl/unit_registery.py
+Additional units can be added in a straightforward manner by editing the python file pint_msl/unit_registry.py

 Installation (from):
  ```